 This is a self-explanatory title; empathy is about imagining what someone else (in this case- the user) might be thinking or feeling.
-Empathizing in the design thinking process is about: Engage, Observe and Immerse.
+Empathizing, in the design thinking process is about: engaging, Observing, and Immerse.

 Observe: Put yourself in the space of the design challenge.
 In our case, sit near or walk in the meeting room and observe people’s behavior while attending a meeting.

 Immerse: Try to put yourself in the user’s shoes.
 Try to understand what a user might be going through while completing the said task.
 In our case, try to arrange a meeting with your team to get the first person’s perspective.